CJAllen056/CJAllen056.github.io/contents/articles/book-club/index.md

 template: portfolio.jade
 address: https://calm-taiga-59860.herokuapp.com/
 github: https://github.com/CJAllen056/wdi-project-2
-tech: ["Ruby on Rails", " HTML5", " CSS3", " Foundation", " JavaScript"]
+tech: ["Ruby on Rails", " SQL", " HTML5", " CSS3", " Foundation", " JavaScript"]
 ---

-The brief for our second project on the WDI was to produce a rails app with 3 or more linking models in a week.
-I chose to make a book club app by which people could find clubs discussing books/genres they are interested in.
-I had never used Ruby before joining General Assembly, so I was happy to produce a functioning RESTful app in the time provided.
+For the second project at General Assembly, we were to make a rails app with at least three linked models in an SQL database.
+I chose to make a book club app, whereby uses could seek out groups, filtered on a number of categories (e.g. book genre, location).

+Whereas I had a little knowledge of JavaScript before beginning the WDI at General Assembly, I had never used Ruby before the course.
+It was interesting to see the both similarities and differences between the two languages as I learnt to work with Ruby, and it was cool to see how you could apply existing knowledge of coding when learning to pick up a new language.

 <span class="more"></span>